ietf-rats-wg/eat/draft-ietf-rats-eat.md

 The profile document should list the COSE algorithms that a verifier must implement.
 The attester will select one of them.
 Since there is no negotiation, the verifier should implement all algorithms listed in the profile.
-If detached submodule digests are used, the COSE algorithms allowed for their digests should also be in the profile.
+If detached submodules are used, the COSE algorithms allowed for their digests should also be in the profile.

 ### Detached EAT Bundle Support

-A profile should specify whether or not a detached EAT bundle ({{DEB}}) can be sent.
+A profile should specify whether or not a detached EAT bundle {{DEB}} can be used.
-A profile should specify that a receiver be able to accept a detached EAT bundle if the sender is allowed to send it.

 ### Key Identification

-A profile should specify what must be sent to identify the verification, decryption or MAC key or keys.
+A profile should specify what information is available to identify the verification, decryption or MAC key or keys.
-If multiple methods of key identification may be sent, a profile should require the receiver support them all.
+If multiple methods of key identification are used, a profile should require the receiver support them all.

 {{keyid}} describes a number of methods for identifying verification keys.
 When encryption is used, there are further considerations.
 In some cases key identification may be very simple and in others involve a multiple components.
 For example, it may be simple through use of COSE key ID or it may be complex through use of an X.509 certificate hierarchy.

-While not always possible, a profile should specify, or make reference to, a full end-end specification for key identification.
+Where possible, a profile should specify, or make reference to, a full end-end specification for key identification.
 For example, a profile should specify in full detail how COSE key IDs are to be created, their lifecycle and such rather than just specifying that a COSE key ID be used.
-For example, a profile should specify the full details of an X.509 hierarchy including extension processing, algorithms allowed and so on rather than just saying X.509 certificate are used.
+For example, a profile should specify the full details of an X.509 hierarchy including extension processing, algorithms allowed, trust establishment, and so on rather than just saying X.509 certificate are used.
-Though not always possible, ideally, a profile should be a complete specification for key identification for both the sender and the receiver such that interoperability is guaranteed.
+Ideally, a profile should be a complete specification for key identification for both the sender and the receiver such that interoperability is guaranteed.

 ### Endorsement Identification

-Similar to, or perhaps the same as verification key identification, the profile may wish to specify how endorsements are to be identified.
+Similar to, or perhaps the same as Verification Key Identification, the profile may wish to specify how Endorsements are to be identified.
-However note that endorsement identification is optional, where as key identification is not.
+However note that Endorsement Identification is optional, where as key identification is not.

 ### Freshness

-A nonce is always required by EAT.
+Freshness is always required by EAT.
+This may be achieved using a nonce.

-A profile should specify whether multiple nonces may be sent.
+A profile should specify whether a nonce is required and whether multiple nonces may be used.
-If a profile allows multiple nonces to be sent, it should require the receiver to process multiple nonces.

 Just about every use case will require some means of knowing the EAT is recent enough and not a replay of an old token.
 The profile should describe how freshness is achieved.